scitran/client/Home.md

 * upload files, notes, and attachments (e.g., files, graphs, metadata)
 * upload analyses and software (e.g., Matlab files) for computational sharing

-This client and Flywheel are part of our vision to create a work environment that supports sharing data and computations, and leading to better reproducible research for publication.
+This client and Flywheel are part of our vision to create a work environment that supports sharing data and computations.
+We hope this work will lead to reproducible research that is accessed through publications.
 See the [Stanford Project on Scientific Transparency (PoST)](http://post.stanford.edu) for an overview of our goals.

 ### Related information